HajerWael/offline-flutter-nearby-chat-app/README.md

 https://developers.google.com/nearby/connections/overview

 ### Notes
-Regarding yo android, you need to test it on real devices, unlike IOS can be tested on iPhone simulators.
+1) Regarding to android, you need real devices for testing, unlike IOS can be done using simulators.
+2) Dont forget to enable nearby which will enable (wifi,bluetooth and location) before start.

 ## Screenshots of Testing
 ### Android to Android